cs205-genie3-parallel/genie3-parallel/docs/4_performance_sagemaker.md

 **Takeaways:**
 - GPU instances were actually not available to us because we were using a SKLearn estimator wrapper to run our custom script.
 - The speed-up (with the instance with 4 CPUs as the baseline) is significant when the number of CPUs increases to 8, however from 8 to 16 and 16 to 40 CPUs, the speed-up is minimal.
 - Economically, it is not worth it to use the larger instances as the speed-up does not match the mark-up in the cost.
+Horizontal scaling with smaller instances might be more cost-effective.

 ### Experiment 4: Effect of memory on throughput and successful completion of job